-Below you will find presentations that I've give that I hope you find of interest.
-Typically the length of the presentations - when given - are normally no longer than 20 minutes long but are here as a longer read than some of the blog posts.
-Don't forget to contact me if you have any queries about the work.
+Presentations that I hope you find of interest.
+Typically the length of the presentations are 15-20 minutes unless specified but are here as a longer read than some of the blog posts.
+Please contact me if you have any queries about the work.
 The pdf icon should bring up each of the relevant presentations, or there is a video embedded.

 Cat Risk and Climate Change: Observations, Models, Theory: - ISCM Meeting, 14th August 2020